Savings rates have fallen throughout the pandemic, making it more difficult for savers to get a decent return on their money.

 She was sent details about Maxagon Kapital and a London Stock Exchange factsheet.

 “I looked the rates over and they sounded very good,” commented Penny.

-So, she went to her local Santander branch and talked to staff to make sure her payments of £20,000 and £30,000 would be processed in mid-June.
+So, she went to her local Santander branch in June 2020 and talked to staff to make sure her payments of £20,000 and £30,000 would be processed.
 While the staff were helpful, Penny received no warnings about a potential scam.

-After she sent the money the next day, she was asked for proof of the transaction from the scammers, which she sent.
+After she sent the money, she was asked for proof of the transaction from the scammers, which she sent.